riccardoinghilleri/riccardoinghilleri/README.md

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="450" height="280" />

-🔭 I am 22 years old and a Computer Science and Engineering student.
-In addition to being a student, I am a Co-Founder and the Chief Technology Officer (CTO) at Pharme, a digital and integrated platform to check availability and book the pick-up of drugs.
-I enjoy being challenged and engaging in projects that require working outside my comfort zone and learning new programming languages and development techniques.
-I am passionate about the technology behind the Blockchain, especially its possible applications in our daily lives, for instance, in finance; I am also fond of Web Design and Development and problem-solving, and in particular, I like to find elegant solutions to problems of interest.
+🔭 At 23, I am navigating the dynamic landscape of Computer Science and Engineering as both a student and a tech entrepreneur.
+I proudly serve as the Co-Founder and Chief Technology Officer (CTO) of Pharme, a pioneering digital platform streamlining drug availability checks and facilitating pick-up bookings.

+While my academic and entrepreneurial journey has exposed me to various facets of technology, lately, I have found myself drawn towards computer security, a discipline that intrigues me with its evolving complexities and the challenge to safeguard digital realms.
+Though my earlier passions included Blockchain and Web Design, I now find myself captivated by the ever-changing intricacies of cybersecurity.

+Beyond my technical pursuits, I relish the process of problem-solving.
+Crafting elegant solutions to pressing challenges is not just a professional endeavour for me; it is a personal passion.

 📫 You can reach me at riccardo.inghilleri@gmail.com